 The articles, published by the Hastings Constitutional Law Quarterly, take a fresh approach to both criminal law and constitutional law, particularly as they apply to African-descended peoples in the United States.
-The event was part of UC Hastings’ ongoing Diversity in Legal Thought and Practice speaker series.
+The event was part of UC Law SF’ ongoing Diversity in Legal Thought and Practice speaker series.

 Wilson is an award-winning scholar of law, literary, and cultural studies; a racial-justice strategist; and an author of creative nonfiction.
 An Adjunct Professor and Affiliated Scholar with CREJ for this academic year, Wilson is teaching Constitutional Law II with Prof. Rory Little and a seminar, Race, Sexuality and the Law.